cran/clinDR/inst/shiny/clindr_Shiny_application_documentation.md

 The application also provides code used to produce results within the app so that the user can recreate results in a separate R session by copy-pasting this code into an R script.
-The user can then specify additional arguments to {clinDR} functions have finer control over the simulation and analysis processes.
+The user can then specify additional arguments to {clinDR} functions to have finer control over the simulation and analysis processes.

 The Shiny app is intended to providing a starting point for colleagues